ryjen/libcoda-db/README.md

 Prepared Statements
 ===================

-indexed binding parameters in queries should follow a doller sign index format:
+Indexed binding parameters in queries should follow a doller sign index format:

  '$1', '$2', '$3', etc.

  NOTE: mysql implementation does not support re-using or re-arranging indexed parameters in a query string (02/09/16).

-named parameters are also supported using a '@' or ':' prefix:
+Named parameters are also supported using a '@' or ':' prefix:

   'id = @id', 'name = :name', etc.

-you can mix and match indexed and the named parameters.
+You can mix and match indexed and the named parameters.

 Basic Queries
 =============